Milly Turner

 - What documents do I need for a portfolio HMO mortgage?

 Covered works typically include structural repairs, room conversions, and HMO-specific safety upgrades.
+Most lenders also cover kitchen and bathroom installations, fire safety improvements, and electrical upgrades.

 - What is a refurbishment HMO mortgage?